 The thesis requires a proposal, will demonstrate research and communications skills, and will be defended to fulfill the requirements.
 The thesis must meet the specifications set by the student's home university.

-University Facilities
+University Facilities at a Glance

-University Facilities
+University Facilities at a Glance